 For example, here’s one we read on a leading SEO expert’s website recently – target keywords in other languages and other jurisdictions as there is less competition.
 If your customers are in Auckland or New Zealand, this tip is pointless.

 So, we’ve compiled 10 of the most important SEO strategies for Auckland businesses.

 Keywords are essential in SEO, so you will have to spend time getting familiar with the various types and those that are most important to your business.
 Here is a summary of the key points:

 - Search intent – just because lots of people use a particular keyword doesn’t mean you should prioritise targeting it.
 This is because you should consider the intent of those using that keyword.
 The best ones to target are keywords that indicate the person searching is interested in buying, or is close to making a decision about, the products or services that you sell.

 - Long-tail keywords – most small and medium-sized business owners in Auckland ignore long-tail keywords, but they can be very effective.
 Plus, you will find less competition as not as many people target them.

 2. Make the Content on Your Website Fantastic

-This is the most important element of onpage SEO.
-In fact, if you do nothing else with SEO in 2020, you should spend time and resources improving the content on your pages.
+This is the most important element of on page SEO.
+If you do nothing else with SEO in 2020, you should spend time and resources improving the content on your pages.